oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab6.md

 # Leave No Keys Behind - Full Migration

 ## Introduction
-Full migration is a term that only applies to Oracle Key Vault because OKV has been purpose-built for Oracle.
-It uniquely allows one to upload pre-migration keys from the wallet into OKV.
-This enables you to eventually delete the old TDE wallet and comply with PCI which requires you to remove encryption keys from the encrypting server.
+Full migration refers to the ability of allowing one to upload pre-migration keys from the TDE wallet to a centralized key manager.
+This enables you to eventually delete the old TDE wallet and comply with PCI requirements which mandates the removal of the encryption keys from the encrypting server.
+Oracle Key Vault is the only key manager with this unique ability because OKV has been purpose-built for Oracle.
 No other key manager can do this.

-define full migration first, then say why OKV is special

 Estimated Lab Time: 2 minutes